Madhan-404/Substrate-sat-Polkadot/method.md

 }
 ```

-## Practice
+## Practice.

 @todo

-> You can find the solutions [here](https://github.com/sunface/rust-by-practice)(under the solutions path), but only use it when you need it
+> You can find the solutions [here](https://github.com/sunface/rust-by-practice)(under the solutions path), but only use it when you need it.